travis-ci/docs-travis-ci-com/docs/user/languages/clojure.md

 ## Testing Against Multiple JDKs

 To test against multiple JDKs, use the `:jdk` key in `.travis.yml`.
-For example, to test against OpenJDK 7 and OpenJDK 6:
+For example, to test against Oracle JDK 7 (which is newer than OpenJDK 7 on Travis CI) and OpenJDK 6:

     jdk:
-      - openjdk7
+      - oraclejdk7
       - openjdk6

 To test against OpenJDK 7 and Oracle JDK 7: